gasolin/blog/source/_posts/The-newbies-workflow-on-Mozilla-Gecko-project.md

 ## Weekly workflow

-Because of build takes more time, I usually do the following command only twice a week if necessary.
+Previously build takes more time, I usually do the following command only twice a week if necessary.
+But now we can use artifact build, which is pretty fast and can be done several time a day.

 We need update Gecko repository regularly: